artsandmetaphysics/goodlifeodyssey/dialogues/would-you-want-to-live-forever.md

   A dialogue exploring the nature of eternal life.
 ---

-Eaden:: Son, eternal life without God would be hell.
+Eaden:: Eternal life without God would be hell.

 Dijon:: Really?
 You love feasting with friends, wine, and stories---what some say is the best that life can offer.
 Wouldn't you want to feast forever?